What is High 5 Netball?

 - fewer positions on court

-- the Goal Keeper and Goal Shooter are allowed in two-thirds of the court (oppose to one-third)
+- the Goal Keeper and Goal Shooter are allowed in two-thirds of the court (opposed to one-third)

 - positions that are removed from High 5 are Wing Attack and Wing Defence